What is cold agglutinin disease?

 Anaemia icon

-Anaemia occurs when you do not have enough red blood cells or when your red blood cells do not function properly.
+Anemia occurs when you do not have enough red blood cells or when your red blood cells do not function properly.

 Let’s take a closer look at the immune system and the complement pathway.